In this short tutorial we’ll show you how toggles designed in Figma can be made functional in weave.ly.

 You can already go ahead and publish your design to see how your toggle works in your weave.ly web app.
 However, a toggle isn’t very useful unless it’s used to toggle something.
 You can configure what happens when your toggle is on or off in the weave.ly flow editor.

-A toggle block in the weave.ly flow editor provides on and of ports which enable you to connect them to any other block in weave.ly (see Figure 5).
+A toggle block in the weave.ly flow editor provides on and of ports which enable you to connect them to any other block in weave.ly (see below).
 As such you can use toggles to show and hide elements, trigger the reading of user input, etc.

 How it Looks Like in a Browser